Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 ## Delete a tax key

-You can delete an existing tax key, for example if it is no longer applicable.
+You can delete a tax key, for example if it is no longer applicable.

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
+- The accounting has been configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
+- A valid fiscal year has been created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).

 #### Procedure